-Always ask the schools that you are considering for references from previous course students.
-This is by far the best way to check how good a school is.
-EBC is more than happy to provide references and we have a lot of references on our web site, Google and on YouTube.
+Always ask the schools you are considering for references from previous course students.
+This is the best way to check how good a school is.
+EBC is more than happy to provide references, and we have a lot of references on our website, Google and YouTube.

-You can also learn more about out graduates’ experiences by following our blogs.
+You can also learn more about our graduates’ experiences by following our blogs.

-Are the course entry requirements selective or can anyone just take the course?
+Are the course entry requirements selective, or can anyone take the course?

 In general, almost all courses (accredited and non-accredited) will accept anyone from the age of 18 that finished secondary education.

 EBC’s entry requirements are probably the highest of all courses.
-You have to be at least 18 and either have a degree or 5 years work experience.
-The reason we set the bar higher than most is that we know that this student profile is employable immediately after graduation.
-We do not want to give anyone who enrols on our course false expectations of getting employed; it would be unethical to do so.
+You have to be at least 18 and have a degree or five years of work experience.
+We set the bar higher than most because we know that this student profile is employable immediately after graduation.
+We do not want to give anyone who enrols on our course false expectations of getting employed; it would be unethical.

 Does the course include a free, worldwide, lifetime job placement programme?

-Ask the schools on your short-list what type of job help they give.
+Ask the schools on your shortlist what type of job help they give.
 This is especially important because you do not want to be hanging around without work for weeks after finishing your course.
 Make sure you do not forget to ask what kind of job help they will give you.
-Ask the school to give a detailed explanation about how their job placement works.
-Ask the school for specific examples of how they have helped people.
-Ask them to give you a contact for someone they have helped find a job.
+First, ask the school to provide a detailed explanation about how their job placement works.
+Next, ask the school for specific examples of how they have helped people.
+Finally, ask them to give you a contact for someone they have helped find a job.

 EBC is different because EBC applies for jobs for you

-EBC’s lifetime, job placement assistance programme is unique and unrivalled.
-It is proactive, fast, efficient and it will have you working within a few days (or less) of graduating from one of our face-to-face courses or after completing the teaching practice option that goes with our online certificate course.
+EBC’s lifetime job placement assistance programme is unique and unrivalled.
+It is proactive, fast, efficient, and it will have you working within a few days (or less) of graduating from one of our face-to-face courses or after completing the teaching practice option with our online certificate course.

 Does the course give you travel help?

-You will need help with flights, transfers and health / travel insurance.
-Make sure that the school you choose helps you and advises you about these issues before your travel.
+You will need help with flights, transfers and health and travel insurance.
+Ensure that the school you choose helps you and advises you about these issues before travelling.

-EBC’s central and local staff will help you out with flights, transfers, health/travel insurance and accommodation.
+EBC’s central and local staff will help you with flights, transfers, health/travel insurance and accommodation.

 Does the course give you accommodation help?

 It is best to get your accommodation arranged at least 3 to 4 weeks before you plan on starting the course.
-Part of your course selection process should include finding out from your short-list of schools whether they provide accommodation or whether they will refer you to reputable accommodation agents, hotels, hostels etc. and that they will also provide some type of advice and assistance.
+Part of your course selection process should include finding out from your shortlist of schools whether they provide accommodation or whether they will refer you to reputable accommodation agents, hotels, hostels etc. and that they will also offer some type of advice and assistance.

-EBC offers help all the way regarding accommodation.
+EBC offers help regarding accommodation.
 We have a wide range of reputable accommodation options at affordable prices.